meganl1008/Surfs-Up/README.md

 <b>Step 2: Climate App </b>

-Goal: Designed a Flask API based on the queries determined in Step 1
+Goal: Designed an API based on the queries determined in Step 1

 Process: Used Flask to create routes

 <b>Step 3: Performed additional analysis </b>